-As the second division of the forebrain, it relays sensory data and communicates with both the endocrine system and nervous system.
+As the second division of the forebrain, it relays sensory data and communicates with both the endocrine system and the nervous system.
 Here, autonomic and endocrine functions are performed.
 The diencephalon also performs sensory and motor functions.
 Within the diencephalon are:

 Thalamus: a network router and sorting station for your brain, sending, receiving, and directing data where it needs to go.
 It receives auditory, somatic, visceral, gustatory, and visual data from the lower centers.
 Then it shoots the information to the relevant departments for further processing.

 Here it’s decided which signals what needs conscious awareness and what should be ignored.
 New data is compared with existing memory and you decide if your map of the world needs updating.
 Not only that, but it’s also responsible for managing our circadian rhythm.

 Hypothalamus: responsible for the fight or flight response, it has the ability to shut down the rest of the brain when put in dangerous physical and emotional situations.
 It controls behavior through regulating the release of hormones from the pituitary gland.